 - How can we be more inclusive?

 - How can we make the unconscious become conscious?

 - How can we override our biases and change our actions?

 As Starbucks reopened its doors four hours after it began nationwide implicit bias training for its 175,000 employees, the conversation about unconscious bias is just beginning.
 After reviewing this journal entry, instead of asking if unconscious bias affects your business, you might ask how it affects your business.
 Could you be missing out on qualified candidates due to an implicit bias?
 Have customers been lost due to an unconscious bias?
 Might implicit bias in your workplace result in illegal discrimination?

-Contact an experienced employment lawyers at Gignilliat, Savitz, & Bettis, LLP to address questions you have about implicit bias and your South Carolina business.
+Contact experienced South Carolina employment lawyers at Gignilliat, Savitz, & Bettis, LLP to address questions you have about implicit bias and your business.